-From east of Couch Drive through the alignment around the Airport and connecting to US 380, the freeway would include mainlanes, four 12-foot-wide travel lanes in each direction with 10-foot-wide outside shoulders and 15-foot-wide inside shoulders separated by a center concrete barrier; and 2-lane to 3-lane frontage roads with 2-foot-wide inside shoulders and 10-foot wide SUPs on the outside.
-From Couch Drive to just north of CR 722/Enloe Road, the freeway would be built on sloped earthen fill with grade-separated interchanges at Airport Drive and FM 546, CR 317, and FM 546 to allow the cross-roads to pass under the freeway and connect to the frontage roads.
-From approximately 600 feet north of CR 722/Enloe Road to the intersection with US 380, the freeway section including frontage roads would be built on elevated structure to minimize impacts to the floodplain/floodway associated with the East Fork Trinity River, its tributaries and associated wetlands, McKinney Future Parkland south of US 380, and to maintain equipment and livestock access for an agricultural property split by the freeway.
-Through both of these areas four 12-foot-wide travel lanes in each direction, with 10-foot-wide outside shoulders and 15-foot-wide inside shoulders separated by a center concrete barrier would be built along the freeway mainlanes; and 2-lane frontage roads with 2-foot-wide inside shoulders and 10-foot wide SUPs would be provided.
-The frontage roads would connect to Country Lane, Old Mill Road, FM 546, CR 317, and CR 722/Enloe Road.
-A U-turn under the freeway mainlanes would be provided approximately halfway between CR 722/Enloe Road and US 380 in an area outside of the mapped floodplain.
+From east of Couch Drive through the alignment around the Airport and connecting to US 380, the freeway would include mainlanes, four 12-foot-wide travel lanes in each direction with 10-foot-wide outside shoulders and 15-foot-wide inside shoulders separated by a center concrete barrier; and 2-lane to 3-lane frontage roads with 2-foot-wide inside shoulders and 10-foot-wide SUPs on the outside.
+From Couch Drive to approximately 800 feet south of CR 722/Enloe Road, the freeway would be built on sloped earthen fill with grade-separated interchanges at Airport Drive and FM 546, CR 317, and FM 546 to allow the cross-roads to pass under the freeway and connect to the frontage roads.
+From approximately 800 feet south of CR 722/Enloe Road to the intersection with US 380, the freeway section including frontage roads would be built on elevated structure to minimize impacts to the floodplain/floodway associated with the East Fork Trinity River, its tributaries and associated wetlands, McKinney Future Parkland south of US 380, and to maintain equipment and livestock access for an agricultural property split by the freeway.
+CR 722/Enloe Road would be maintained under the freeway to provide access east and west of the freeway.
+Through both of these areas four 12-foot-wide travel lanes in each direction, with 10-foot-wide outside shoulders and 15-foot-wide inside shoulders separated by a center concrete barrier would be built along the freeway mainlanes; and 2-lane frontage roads with 2-foot-wide inside shoulders and 10-foot-wide SUPs would be provided.
+The frontage roads would connect to Country Lane, Old Mill Road, FM 546, CR 317, and a future east-west road between CR 722/Enloe Road and US 380.
+Access to the freeway from CR 722/Enloe Road would be provided via FM 546 to the south.
+To extend the runway to the north, CR 722/Enloe Road will be closed east of the freeway.
 An at-grade, signalized intersection would terminate the Spur 399 Extension at US 380.
 The ROW width needed from CR 317 to US 380 averages 400 feet.
 See Appendix B for the Geometric Schematic Design-January 2022.